Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/automatically-refetching-with-react-query.md

 );
 ```

-In the above example, we will query the random data API and ask for a random vehicle.
+The above example will query the random data API and ask for a random vehicle.
 This call will refetch the data every 6000 milliseconds.

-When implementing code like this, be aware that this can be heavy on your API's and one should be very wise about when to use this approach.
+When implementing code like this, be aware that this can be heavy on your API, and one should be wise about when to use this approach.

 ## Other refetching options

 React Query comes with more of these refetch functions that we can leverage.

-By default, it will auto refetch every time the window focusses, for instance, let's take a look at what other options there are:
+By default, it will auto refetch every time the window focuses, for instance, let's take a look at what other options there are:

-- `refetchInterval`: See above example
+- `refetchInterval`: See the above example
 - `refetchIntervalInBackground`: When set to true, the above function will even call when the tab is in the background
 - `refetchOnMount`: You can set this to false to don't do the initial mount loading
 - `refetchOnWindowFocus`: Will refetch every time the window focus is set.
 You can set this to false